9 Super Tips To Save Money Fast As A Minimalist

 When you decide to live a Minimalist Lifestyle you agree to live a set of rules, a creed.
 This inherently will force you to be more intentional and focused in your everyday life.

 Have you ever stared at a Pit Bull at rest (or maybe any dog)?
 First, there is no problem.
 After a minute or two, you will get its attention.
-Seconds after continually staring it snaps to attention, stands, and slowly begins walking toward you.
-No need to begin smiling and talking nice.
+Seconds after continually staring, it snaps to attention, stands, and slowly begins walking toward you.
+No need to begin smiling and talking nicely.
 It’s on, and you started it.

-That is how I describe the newfound intention and focus living a Minimalist Lifestyle can bring to your life.
-Like the PitBull, you already know what to do in certain situations.
+That is how I describe the newfound intention and focus that living a Minimalist Lifestyle can bring to your life.
+Like the PitBull, you already know what you are going to do in certain situations.

-You already considered it, planning for the best possible outcome in every situation.
+You’ve already thought about it; you’ve planned for the best possible outcome in every possible situation.
 There is nothing else to do but react correctly.

-To be successful, you have to develop long-term intention and focus.
+To be successful, you must develop a long-term intention and focus.
 This gave me a powerful sense of control over my life.
 There were no more surprises.

 Over time, I began to realize I was even freer.
-Due to the number of my basic expenses being cut, I did not feel the need to stack dollars constantly.
+I realized due to the number of my basic expenses being cut I did not feel the need to stack dollars constantly.
 Everything was paid.

-If opportunities to make extra money arose and I was not feeling well or preferred to do something else, I could say “NO.”
+If opportunities to make extra money came up and I was not feeling well or preferred to do something else, I could say “NO”.

 I realized the word “NO” is a complete sentence.
 The word “NO” empowered me.
-Saying “No” to the less desirable parts of my life allowed me to say yes to the parts I valued the most.
+Saying “No” to the less desirable aspects of my life allowed me to say “yes” to the parts I valued the most.

-I even began experimenting with something that felt counterproductive.
-I have to be honest; it just felt wrong.
+I even began experimenting with something that felt counterproductive to me.
+I have to be honest, it just felt wrong.
 I BEGAN TO PAY MYSELF FIRST.

 Yeah, I save money first.
-That felt strange.
-I usually only save money if I have anything left after paying bills.
+That felt strange to be.
+I usually only saved money if I had anything left after paying bills.
 This felt GREAT.

 It incentivized me to save even more.
-I became an even better Minimalist as I used the lifestyle and extra money to empower my personal vision of happiness.
+I became an even better Minimalist as I utilized the lifestyle and extra money to bring my personal vision of happiness to life.

 How to Be a Minimalist and Save Money Fast

 Anyone with half a brain knows you can easily save money by spending less or doing without.
-Some people, like me, have even made this a foundational philosophy of life: minimalism.
+Some people, like me, have even made it the foundational philosophy of life, called Minimalism.

-If saving money slowly is not enough to meet your needs try these ways to save rapidly.
-This sounds simple and is.
-Some people say yeah right.
+If saving money slowly is not enough to meet your needs, try these ways to save rapidly.
+This sounds simple and actually is.
+Some people say Yeah, right.

-I know it sounds crazy but why not?
-It could be as simple as taking a promotion at your current job or jumping ship and working for the competitor.
+I know it sounds crazy, but why not?
+It could be as simple as taking a promotion at your current job or jumping ship to work for a competitor.
 You may have more options than you think.

-Even a job with similar pay that allows you to work from home can be considered a job with higher pay.
+Even a job with similar pay but that offers the option to work from home can be considered a higher-income job.

 2. Start A Side Hustle

 Just this idea gets my skin all tingly.
 This is the best time in human history for any Joe Schmoe to start a Side Hustle.
-With the GiG economy, you can begin earning extra money in minutes with a simple phone app.
+With the GiG economy, you can begin earning extra money in minutes with a simple App on your phone.
 Take your pick.

 You can go the more traditional route and start an actual business.
-The best way to go would be online using today’s technology.
-I suggest Affiliate Marketing, but you do your research and watch your bank accounts quickly grow.
+Online using today’s technology would be the best way to go.
+I suggest Affiliate Marketing, but be sure to do your research and watch your bank account grow quickly.

 3. Stop Spending Money

-This is the quickest way to save money, but it is not practical for almost everyone.
-We all have bills to pay, expenses to cover, and life essentials to indulge in.
+This is the quickest way to save money, but for almost all of us, it just would not be practical.
+We all have bills to pay, expenses, and life’s essentials to manage.

-This is the quickest way to save money, next to robbing a bank.
-However, robbing a bank to stop spending money may not be realistic.
-Since I became a Minimalist, not spending money has become more of an option for me.
+Next to robbing a bank, this is the quickest way to save money.
+Robbing a bank to stop spending money may not be a realistic option.
+Since I became a Minimalist, not spending money has become a more viable option for me.

-You would be surprised how much money the average person spends daily on things they do not need or even want.
+You would be surprised at how much money the average person spends daily on things they neither need nor want.

 In fact, the average adult in the USA spends $1,497 a month on nonessential items, according to research commissioned by Ladder and conducted by OnePoll.
 All told, that’s roughly $18,000 a year on things we can all do without.